chaulapatrice/calendar-app/README.md

 ### Add login functionality

-We are going to create a Zustand store to keep of our authentication state
+We are going to create a Zustand store to keep track of our authentication state

 Create a new directory `store` inside `src` directory.
 Add a new file `auth.ts` in the `store` directory.